devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform fmt -recursive
 ```

 Canonicalizes formatting across a configuration tree.
-I run this as a mandatory pre-commit hook and a CI gate on every repo — it eliminates an entire category of noisy, whitespace-only PR diffs and keeps code review focused on substance.
+I run this as a mandatory pre-commit hook and a CI gate on every repo, it eliminates an entire category of noisy, whitespace-only PR diffs and keeps code review focused on substance.

 ## 65. terraform show